 Wealth has to be protected in case of potential claims on your personal assets through divorce, separation or bankruptcy.

-And I do understand when you say you don’t like dealing with money, but unless you understand savings, investments of various kinds how can you be fully responsible for your financial wellbeing.
+And I do understand when you say you don’t like dealing with money, but unless you understand savings, investments of various kinds how can you be fully responsible for your financial wellbeing?

 Leaving it to another to make decisions on your behave is not a wise choice.
-Relationships go wrong and unless you are aware of what is going on, it is likely to affect your income and emotional wellbeing.
+Relationships go wrong and unless you are aware of what is going on, it is likely to affect your financial and emotional wellbeing.

 Karen’s support has been an amazing boost to both my confidence and my business.
 Karen’s mentoring style is encouraging and inspirational.
 She listens to the difficulties I am having and helps me to find the most appropriate solutions to help me to succeed.